 Even the gift card e-shop copywriter that writes these lines understands the naysayers.
-I’d be mad as well if my partner gave me a gift card for my birthday.
-It seems impersonal and not as he gave it much thought – perhaps he waited until the last minute.
+I’d be mad as well if my partner gave me a gift card for my birthday or even for Christmas.
+It seems impersonal and not as if he gave it much thought – perhaps he has simply pulled a last-minute gift.
 But hey, if I played Fortnite and were hooked on the famous “battle royale,” I’d want a Balenciaga skin as the fashion lover that I am but would not dare to buy it myself.
 And then yes, I would be grateful for a v-buck card to get something as impractical as virtual luxury clothing without feeling guilty.
 After all, online gaming is fuuuuuuun!

 It may sound like a silly example, but it points to the solution to the controversy.
 “Are gift cards good or bad presents?”
 Well, it depends on who you are asking!
 They can be a fantastic idea or a waste – as can any other present be – because each prepaid card is different, as different as each of the people to whom we give presents.
 So whether or not a gift card or gift certificate will be seen as an appropriate gift really comes down to the person receiving it.